Adult Study Groups

 This popular two- week introduction to the Bible is open to everyone and highly recommended for Sunday school teachers, parents of confirmands or other inquisitive children, and all people who want to know more about the best-selling book of all time.
 The course is suitable for anyone in grade 8 or older and many couples or parent-child pairs have enjoyed participating together.

-This program, led by Pat Harris, is offered several times during the course of the year on Tuesday evenings from 7:00-8:15p.m. in room 15 of the Walker Building.
+This program is offered several times during the course of the year on Tuesday evenings from 7:00-8:15p.m. in room 15 of the Walker Building.

 Sunday Bible Study